 Discretionary points are optional and may be assigned by individual Review Committee members when they feel a project displays an exceptional quality under one of the application criteria categories.
+Committee members get a maximum of 15 points per grant cycle and may disperse them through the applications as they choose.
 Many CDBG Entitlement programs use a similar system, but utilize the term Bonus points rather than discretionary points.
 Either way, the points are tied directly to criteria listed in the Grant Application.